 PPP supply failure: For the sake of clarity, PPP supply failures should be treated the same as Bulk Supply Failures.

-Major incidents: The company should report in its commentary any major incidents during the report year that it believes adversely affected DG3 performance.
+Major incidents: The company should report in its commentary any major incidents during the report year that it believes adversely affected DG3 performance, quantifying the impact and detailing the method used to quantify the impact where possible.